leeprky/cybercordtheme-transparent/README.md

 # cybercord transparent
 a A Discord Powercord Based Glasscord Theme!

-THIS THEME IS UNMAINTAINED BUT I USUALLY POP IN FOR A FEW UPDATES EVERY NOW AND THEN SO CHECK REINSTALL ONCE IN A WHILE
+THIS THEME IS UNMAINTAINED NOW

 A Discord theme based on Cyberpunk 2077 /w  Modern Traits & Transparency.
 ## install